 This means that your bodyweight is distributed more evenly i.e. over the entire foot instead of just pushing into the forefoot.
 In turn, Catwalk insoles prevent excessive pressure and friction in the ball of the foot.
 As a result there's a reduction of pain and the associated burning sensation - especially with longer periods of standing or walking.

 Interestingly, wearing Footlogics insoles in high heels is often described by women as a sensation of wearing low heeled or flat shoes...!

-Catwalk orthotics are recommended and used by podiatrists across Australia.
-The product is available from pharmacies or can be bought from our webshop.
+Catwalk orthotics are used by podiatrists across Australia.
+The product is also available from pharmacies or can be bought from our webshop.